group of students and faculty on trip

 The MBA program’s Short-Term Study Abroad Tour features lectures by professors of foreign universities, tours of businesses in various sectors of the countries visited, and an exploration of history and culture through sightseeing.

-MBA students and faculty, Tiananmen Square, China
+MBA students and faculty, during Spring Break, study abroad

 Countries Visited: